 THE THEME OF MOONGLOW

-So, what was to me, very, very important was that I wanted to create lyrics that were important to me.
-Something where I could speak about something that I wanted to speak about, personal stuff: Let out things of my own life, my personality, my experience.
-Write very, very personal things, but at the same time, wrap them up in a fantastic Victorian setting.
-In a conceptual story, or in a conceptual world, that has been heavily inspired by the great writers of the Victorian revival of the Gothic novel like Arthur Machen, Algernon Blackwood, William Somerset Maugham, who wrote “The Magician,” and Edgar Allan Poe, these kinds of writers.
+So, what was to be very important was that I wanted to create lyrics that were important to me.
+Something where I could speak about something that I wanted to speak about, personal stuff: Let out things of my own life, personality, and experience.
+Write very personal things, but at the same time, wrap them up in a fantastic Victorian setting.
+In a conceptual story, or a conceptual world, that has been heavily inspired by the great writers of the Victorian revival of the Gothic novel like Arthur Machen, Algernon Blackwood, William Somerset Maugham, who wrote “The Magician,” and Edgar Allan Poe, these kinds of writers.
 Tim Burton also a little bit.
 It’s that Victorian era.
-I wanted to create a grotesque, imaginative world, Victorian dark era stuff.
+I wanted to create a grotesque, imaginative world, dark Victorian-era stuff.
 But, at the same time, I didn’t want to write a complete novel.
 I wanted to write individual poems that would work on their own, each one.
 But at the same time, together, they would be a part of a bigger picture.

 THE COVER ART